 KFSensor Features

-KFSensor contains a wealth of sophisticated and essential security features, many of which cannot be found in competing products.
+KFSensor contains a wealth of both essential and sophisticated security features, many of which cannot be found in other products.

 The key design philosophy was to make the product easy and quick to setup and use.
-The interface is totaly GUI based and the pre-configured settings make it suitable for most corporate environments, without the need for extensive configuration.
+The interface is totally GUI based, with the pre-configured settings making it suitable for most corporate environments, without the need for extensive and time-consuming configuration.

-KFSensor is available in three editions; Standard, Professional and Enterprise.
+KFSensor is available in two editions: Professional and Enterprise.

 Advanced Features